DevangThakkar/katacoda-scenarios/cloudconductor/dockerizing_for_CC/step3.md

 `$CONTAINER_REGISTRY/$IMAGE:$TAG`{{copy}}

 We shall talk more about the container registry in Step 5.

-Building a Docker image for the first time takes a while but future re-builds are much faster due to caching of unchanged layers.

 To see confirm that our iamge was successfully built, we can look at the list of docker images on our system